 “Very High Fire Hazard Severity Zone” is defined by reference to GC § 51177.

 The definition of “local responsibility area” is derived from the definition of “State Responsibility Area,” and the required mapping of SRA, that exists in PRC § 4125.
 No specific definition for “local responsibility area” exists in statute, but one can be inferred from the definition of SRA in PRC § 4125.
 That section of Public Resources Code instructs the Board to “classify all lands within the state, without regard to any classification of lands made by or for any federal agency or purpose, for the purpose of determining areas in which the financial responsibility of preventing and suppressing fires is primarily the responsibility of the state.”
 It states that “the prevention and suppression of fires in all areas that are not so classified is primarily the responsibility of local or federal agencies, as the case may be.”
-The definition in § 1268.02 provides needed clarity regarding which lands are “LRA,” as no specific LRA definition exists in current statute or regulation.
+This definition in § 1268.02 provides needed clarity regarding which lands are “LRA,” as no specific LRA definition exists in current statute or regulation.

 The definition of “Low-Income Local Agency” is based on the definition of “Low-Income Community” in HSC § 39713 and the median income data by county (published in 25 CCR § 6932) relied upon in that definition.
 This definition was chosen as a basis in part to promote consistency because HSC § 39713 relates to the Greenhouse Gas Reduction Fund, which also funds the Department’s local assistance grants.
 HSC § 39713 defines “Low-Income Communities” as “census tracts with median household incomes at or below 80 percent of the statewide median income or with median household incomes at or below the threshold designated as low income by the Department of Housing and Community Development’s list of state income limits adopted pursuant to Section 50093.”
 The definition of “Low-Income Local Agency” in 1268.02 adapts the HSC § 39713 definition for applicability to each type of local agency eligible to qualify for the List.